jhades/angular2-rxjs-single-atom-example/README.md

-# angular2-rxjs-example
-An example of how to build an Angular 2 application using RxJs
+# An example of how to build an Angular 2 application using RxJs and Functional Reactive Programming